 But most importantly, being held in jail demoralizes and dehumanizes people.
 So they are are more likely to plead guilty – even when they are innocent.

 Consulting a Minnesota criminal defense lawyer is a good idea.
 We can help with everything discussed here; and lay the groundwork for an effective defense.
 After a recent arrest, we (criminal defense lawyers) should help educate both the accused and their loved ones about:

 - the big picture solutions, as well as

 - solving the immediate problem of helping get out of jail on a pre-trial basis.

 Start with a phone call.
 A jail visit may follow.

 After a recent arrest, with a pretrial release hearing coming up, a good bail bond company can provide helpful services; beyond simply posting a bail bond with the court.

 And the criminal defense lawyer should be able to recommend one.

-6. Arrest without an arrest warrant
+6. Arrest without a warrant

 Many people in jail were arrested without an arrest warrant.
 (An arrest warrant includes a preliminary finding of “arrest probable cause” by a judge.)